David Meirhofer: Kidnapping of Susan Jaeger, investigation and arrest

 Meirhofer first came to police attention following the kidnapping of 7-year-old Susan Jaeger.
 The child had been abducted from a tent in the middle of the night on June 25, 1973, while camping with her family in Missouri Headwaters State Park.
 Three days later, a man called one of the FBI's regional offices in Denver, Colorado, claiming that he had kidnapped the girl and demanding $25,000 in ransom.
 On July 2, the Gallatin County Sheriff's deputy Ron Brown received a similar call.
 This time, the kidnapper demanded $50,000 and, to back up his claims, he described Jaeger's appearance, pointing out that she had a unique fingernail on one index finger, which was later confirmed by her relatives.
 Initially, police agreed to transfer the ransom, in a veiled attempt to catch the perpetrator, but this was unsuccessful, as nobody came to the drop-off point.
 On September 24, the kidnapper called the Jaeger family home and talked to Susan's older brother, 16-year-old Daniel, referring to his previous calls to the sheriff and the FBI to prove that it was him.
 By that time, in order to record the conversation, the family's house had been wiretapped, resulting in a successful recording of the full conversation.
 After examining it, the FBI managed to trace the caller to a filling station in Cheyenne, Wyoming.
 Despite this revelation, they were unable to apprehend a suspect, and the case remained dormant for several months.

 In February 1974, approximately 1,200 skeletal fragments were found at the Lockhart Place, an abandoned ranch in Three Forks, Montana.
 Following a forensic examination, it was determined the fragments belonged to two separate victims: the first being a girl aged 6–8, while the other was a woman aged 18–20.
-Four months later, on June 25, the kidnapper called the Jaegers again.
+Four months later, on June 25, 1974 (the one-year anniversary of Susan's kidnapping), the kidnapper called the Jaegers again.
 For approximately an hour, he talked with the girl's mother, Marietta, during which he reaffirmed that it was him by describing Susan's appearance and the phone calls, ending the conversation by saying that he was unable to return her.
-A few days later, authorities were contacted by a Three Forks resident named Ralph Green.
-Green reported an invoice for a phone call made on June 25, which he had not made.
+A few days later, authorities were contacted by a Three Forks resident named Ralph Green who reported an invoice for a phone call made on June 25, which he had not made.
 While investigating his telephone cables, policemen found a voice gateway and other devices that were built into a line break, which they suspected Susan Jaeger's kidnapper had used to make the call.
 Using this information, several profilers from the FBI, who had been working on refining a new technique in offender profiling, made a psychological profile of the supposed offender.
 By their estimations, the suspect was a white man, aged 25–30, likely local to the area, with a background in the telecommunications industry or the military, and a known social outcast who had problems interacting with others.